 If surrender is not an option – for example, the shelter is at capacity – ask if they allow courtesy posts, which can give your pet additional exposure to potential adopters.

-No shelter wants to kill animals, but when the supply of available adopters is outpaced by the shelter’s capacity to house and care for homeless pets in its community in a safe and legal manner – and if transports to shelters that have capacity are not an option – euthanasia is typically the result.
+No shelter wants to kill animals, but when the supply of available adopters is outpaced by the shelter’s capacity to house and care for homeless pets in its community in a safe and legal manner euthanasia is typically the result.
+This is equally the case if transports to shelters that have capacity are not available.

 Giving up a beloved dog or cat is difficult.
 A little research and preparation may save you some heartache and lead your pet to a loving, caring forever home.
-We wish you every success if you’re faced with this decision.
+We wish you every success if you are faced with this decision.

 If you are serving in the military and are considering re-homing your pet due to PCS orders, read our blog post about PCS and your pet.